proptechnovator/fittrack-v2/README.md

 ### CORS Access Errors
 When running the app, we check to see if the CurrentUser is logged in which is done with a fetch request.<br/><br/>
-This returns an error on the console on the local client because the origin header shows port: 5001 and does not match the server port:5001.<br/><br/>
+This returns an error on the console on the local client because the origin header shows port: 5001 and does not match the server port:5501.<br/><br/>
-On the deployment version, it is trying to hit the path LocalHost:5000, and that doesn't exist on the web server.
+On the deployment version, it is trying to hit the path LocalHost:5500, and that doesn't exist on the web server.
 <pre><b>Resolution:</b>
 On the local machine, we needed to add the methods allowed when using credentials set to true.
-Added the origin port to point to 5001
+Added the origin port to point to 5501
 Added the allowed methods to the CORS Options and it cleared all the CORS errors on preflight.
 </pre>

 ### Setting FETCH Path
 We set the fetch request to a static path  https://localhost:5000, and the creates an issue with the deployment server.
 <pre><b>Resolution:</b>
+In order for the app to work on deployment, we needed to create an API and update all the fetch paths to this API We deployed a separate frontend to access to consume the API
 </pre>

 ## Future Updates